yochaigal/cairn/barebones/barebones-core-rules.md

 - Damage that reduces a target's HP below zero is subtracted _from their STR_ by the amount of damage remaining.
 The target must then immediately make a STR save to avoid taking **Critical Damage**, using their _new STR score_.
 On a success, the target is still in the fight (albeit with a lower STR score) and must continue to make critical damage saves when incurring damage.
 - Any PC that suffers Critical Damage cannot do anything but crawl weakly, grasping for life.
 If given aid (such as bandages), they will stabilize.
 If left untreated, they die within the hour.
 NPCs and monsters that fail a Critical Damage save are considered dead, per the **Warden's** discretion.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

-### Attribute Loss

-- If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.
-- If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-If their WIL is reduced to 0, they are delirious.
-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Character Death

 - When a character dies, the player should create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.